tsuyuwou/HelloTwice/README.md

-# Android Prework - *HelloWorld*
+# Android Prework - *HelloTwice*

 Submitted by: **Timmy Susai Rajan**

-**HelloWorld** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**HelloTwice** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **10** hours spent in total